-Dodge rejuvenated its full-size pickup in 1994 with dramatic new styling that resembles the imposing appearance of the long-haul big rigs.
-Six years later, the Ram still looks fresh, but now it is the oldest design among full-size pickups.
-Ford and General Motors have redesigned their trucks in recent years, and Toyota joined the full-size market this year with the Tundra.
+Dodge shook up the full-size pickup market in 1994 with bold styling on a new Ram that resembled the imposing appearance of a long-haul big rig.
+Seven years later, the Ram still looks fresh but now has the oldest design among full-size pickups.
+Ford and General Motors have redesigned their trucks in recent years, and Toyota joined the full-size market last year with the Tundra.

 The current Ram will continue through the 2001 model year, and Dodge plans to introduce a new version for 2002.

-Dodge was the first with a four-door full-size pickup, introducing the Quad Cab in 1998.
-The rear doors are hinged at the rear and cannot be opened until the front doors are opened first.
-Ford now offers an F-150 with four conventional, front-hinged doors, and GM will introduce similar models for 2001.
+Dodge was the first with a four-door full-size pickup, introducing the Quad Cab for the 1998 model year.
+The rear doors are hinged at the rear and cannot be opened until the front doors are opened.
+Ford offers an F-150 with four conventional, front-hinged doors, and GM introduced heavy-duty models for 2001.

 Like its rivals at Ford and GM, the Ram comes in three payload series: half-ton 1500, three-quarter-ton 2500 and one-ton 3500.

-The Quad Cab makes rear-seat access far easier than the Club Cab, but there isn’t enough room for most adults to sit comfortably on the three-place rear bench, which is hard and upright.
-The new Dakota Quad Cab with four conventional doors is more accommodating and comfortable, despite being considerably smaller.
+The Quad Cab makes rear-seat access far easier than the Club Cab, but there isnt enough room for most adults to fit comfortably on the three-place rear bench, which is hard and upright.
+The Dakota Quad Cab, which has four conventional doors, is more accommodating and comfortable, despite being considerably smaller.

-Front seat choices are a three-place bench on the base Work Special model or a 40/20/40 split bench on others.
+Front seat choices are a three-place bench on the base Work Special model or a 40/20/40-split bench on the others.
 The center portion of the split bench includes a folding storage armrest with enough space to store a laptop computer.

 Under the Hood

-Dodge’s 4WD system can be engaged on the move with a floor-mounted transfer-case lever.
+Dodges 4WD system can be engaged on the fly with a floor-mounted transfer-case lever.
 Electronic 4WD engagement, like that offered in rival full-size pickups, is not available.

-Rear-wheel antilock brakes are standard on all models except the 3500 series, which gets a standard four-wheel antilock system.
+Rear-wheel antilock brakes are standard on the 1500 series, and a four-wheel antilock system is standard on the 2500 and 3500 models.
 The four-wheel system is optional on the others.